relimation/dakthi/dakthi.md

 On the copula, /f/ asks yes/no questions

-	xola	kexa	f'do
+	xoli	kexa	f'do
 	person	dead	INT-COP
 	Is the person dead?

-	xola	kexa	f'ca
+	xoli	kexa	f'ca
 	person	dead	INT-COP.NEG
 	Is the person not dead? (presumptively he was)

+If the declarative statement lack a copula, it can be added as a particle.

+	ke	!eju	tali	f'do
+	3SG	animal	hunt	INT
+	Is he hunting the animal?

+	ke	!eju	tali	f'ca
+	3SG	animal	hunt	INT-NEG
+	Is he not hunting the animal? (presumptively he is)

+Yes/no question are affirmatively answered with echo response.
+Affirmative answers to the above examples would be "kexa" and "tali" respectively.

+Negative answers simply respond with "ca".

-When /f/ is layered onto a collective noun, asks for which item from the class.
+When /f/ is layered onto a collective noun, it asks for which item from the class.

 "ǂaco" means thing, so "f'ǂaco" forms what